G

 Frequently Asked Questions

 Start with the prerequisite the other guides skip.
-Geotoolbox's free Content Analyzer checks whether your page is reachable and renders its content, and grades how citable it is, in under a minute.
+Geotoolbox's free AI-Readiness Score checks whether the crawler-access foundations are in place, and the paid Content Analyzer verifies rendering and grades how citable the page is.
 Fix that first, then work down the checklist.

 Sources